Hellmonk/bloatcrawl2/README.md

 * **Disciples** follow the Wu Jian Council and begin the game with a good weapon.
 * **Doctor**: Medical professionals from the surface occasionally enter the dungeon.
 They follow the healer god Elyvilon.
 * **Entomologists** study insects and related creatures.
 They bring along a net and a sack of spiders, and can also summon butterflies.
-* Incredibly dextrous, **Fencers** enter the dungeon with a rapier, gloves of dexterity, and an amulet of the acrobat.
+* Incredibly dextrous, **Fencers** enter the dungeon with a rapier, fencer's gloves, and an amulet of the acrobat.
 * **Gambler**: Followers of Nemelex Xobeh who have lost everything in a run of bad luck sometimes venture into the Dungeon.
 They'll need Nemelex's help to turn things around.
 * **Gardeners** worship Fedhas Madash and enter the dungeon to grow shrooms.
 * Followers of Ru, **Hermits** renounce the world and follow the path of asceticism.